 How to help someone with an eating disorder

 We understand that living with or being close to someone with an eating disorder can be incredibly frightening.
 You worry about their health, their future and the possibility of their recovery.
-You can also feel helpless, confused and angry as the person you love and care about continues to cause harm to themselves.
+You might also feel helpless, confused and angry as the person you love and care about continues to cause harm to themselves.

 Advice and information on helping someone with an eating disorder